You are here

-Fact: Telling someone with any mental illness to “pull themselves together” is like telling someone with poor eyesight to just try harder to see better.
+Fact: Telling someone with any mental illness to “pull themselves together” is like telling someone with poor eyesight to just try harder to see.
 It just doesn’t work that way.
-There are factors at play when someone has a Bipolar Disorder that make it very difficult or impossible to maintain or “control” their mood without help.
+There are factors at play when someone has a bipolar disorder that make it very difficult or impossible to maintain or “control” their mood without help.

 Myth: If a person is depressed or manic, there has to be a reason.

 Fact: Bipolar disorder is complicated.
 For some, it can seemingly come out of nowhere with no discernable “reason”.
 There doesn’t have to be an event or incident to cause an episode of depression or mania.
 Sometimes it just happens.